markoshutarov/markoshutarov/README.md

 really fun to work with.

 ## 🎯 Goal
-Looking for a backend developer internship where I can apply my skills and continue growing as a developer.
+Looking for a backend developer internship/job where I can apply my skills and continue growing as a developer.

 ## 💡 Approach